 The Company extended credit to customers generally without requiring collateral.
 As of June 30, 2016 and December 31, 2015, the Company did not have any accounts receivable.
 During the six months ended June 30, 2016, no sales were recorded.
 During the six months ended June 30, 2015, three European-based customers accounted for the total net sales, representing 58%, 28% and 14%, respectively.

 Recently issued and adopted accounting pronouncements:

 The Company continually assesses any new accounting pronouncements to determine their applicability.
-When it is determined that a new accounting pronouncement affects the Company's financial reporting, the Company undertakes a study to determine the consequences of the change to its consolidated financial statements and assures that there are proper controls in place to ascertain that the Company's consolidated financial statements properly reflect the change.
+When it is determined that a new accounting pronouncement affects the Company's financial reporting, the Company undertakes a study to determine the consequences of the change to its financial statements and assures that there are proper controls in place to ascertain that the Company's financial statements properly reflect the change.